Freshwater fish

-Freshwater fish are those that spend some or all of their lives in fresh water, such as rivers and lakes, with a salinity of less than 1.05%.
-These environments differ from marine conditions in many ways, especially the difference in levels of salinity.
-To survive fresh water, the fish need a range of physiological adaptations.
+Freshwater fish are fish species that spend some or all of their lives in bodies of fresh water such as rivers, lakes, ponds and inland wetlands, where the salinity is less than 1.05%.
+These environments differ from marine habitats in many ways, especially the difference in levels of osmolarity.
+To survive in fresh water, fish need a range of physiological adaptations.

 41.24% of all known species of fish are found in fresh water.
 This is primarily due to the rapid speciation that the scattered habitats make possible.
 When dealing with ponds and lakes, one might use the same basic models of speciation as when studying island biogeography.

 Physiology

 Freshwater fish differ physiologically from saltwater fish in several respects.
-Their gills must be able to diffuse dissolved gases while keeping the salts in the body fluids inside.
-Their scales reduce water diffusion through the skin: freshwater fish that have lost too many scales will die.
-They also have well developed kidneys to reclaim salts from body fluids before excretion.
+Their gills must be able to diffuse dissolved gases while keeping the electrolytes in the body fluids inside.
+Their scales reduce water diffusion through the skin: freshwater fish that have suffered too much scale loss will die.
+They also have well-developed kidneys to reclaim salts from body fluids before excretion.

-Migrating fish
+Migratory fish

 Many species of fish do reproduce in freshwater, but spend most of their adult lives in the sea.
 These are known as anadromous fish, and include, for instance, salmon, trout, sea lamprey and three-spined stickleback.
 Some other kinds of fish are, on the contrary, born in salt water, but live most of or parts of their adult lives in fresh water; for instance the eels.
 These are known as catadromous fish.

 Species migrating between marine and fresh waters need adaptations for both environments; when in salt water they need to keep the bodily salt concentration on a level lower than the surroundings, and vice versa.
 Many species solve this problem by associating different habitats with different stages of life.
 Both eels, anadromous salmoniform fish and the sea lamprey have different tolerances in salinity in different stages of their lives.

-Classification in the United States
+Classification

+Salt tolerance

+Freshwater fish are traditionally divided into two divisions proposed by George S. Myers in 1938: